AI-Powered Field Filling

 • Form requires "Middle Name"; source only provides "John Smith"

-• AI leaves the field blank rather than guessing.
-Low confidence flag requests manual entry.
+• AI leaves the field blank rather than guessing and flags it for manual entry

 Inference-based fills: